0cjs/8bitdev/src/objects.md

      MSB  LSBs  Type
-     $00  %00   Fixed constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %01   Character or unsigned byte; MSB is char/byte value any  %10   Obdata header; never an object reference any  %11   Smallint: 14-bit signed integer
+     $00  %00   Fixed constant; type and value determined by bits 7-2 ≠$00  %00   Pointer to a cons cell or object data any  %10   Smallint: 14-bit signed integer
+     any  %01   unused
+     any  %11   Obdata header; never an object reference

 Notes:
+- Bit 0 of the LSB indicates whether an object in memory is a cons cell (clear) or obdata (set).
+ANDing the LSB with $01 will leave zero flag clear for cons cell, set for obdata.
 - Because the fixed constants (MS=$00 LSBs=%00) share the format of pointers, addresses the lowest 256 memory locations ($00nn) cannot be used for object data storage.
 Most 8-bit processors have other